 The gap in employment declines between mothers with young children and other women is driven by women without a bachelor's degree.
 The figure shows changes in the employment rates for individuals with any child under 13 and those without, separately for men and women with and without a bachelor's degree.
 As can be seen in the figure, among women with a bachelor's degree, there is no difference in the percent change in employment between mothers of young children and other women.
 But, among women without a bachelor's degree, women with young children experienced a larger decline in employment, as compared with women without young children.
 This affected group comprised 6 percent of the overall employment in the first quarter of 2020.

 These comparisons are noteworthy, but they are not necessarily indicative of an effect of childcare struggles, school closures, or other factors associated with parenting on employment declines, even for mothers without a bachelor's degree.
-The reason is because women with and without young children differ on other dimensions that are related to employment outcomes, such as age, industry, marital status, income, and race and ethnicity.
+The reason is because women with and without young children differ on other dimensions that are related to employment outcomes, such as age, marital status, income, race and ethnicity, and industry.
 We next turn to a counterfactual analysis to estimate how much of the decline in employment—both overall and for mothers in particular—is attributable to having a young child in the household (and the associated challenges), adjusting for a range of factors.

 Counterfactual analysis: What if the pandemic labor market experience of parents with young children was like that of otherwise similar people without young children?